SlexAxton/jira2sprintly/README.md

 Pretty much any failure sets off a chain reaction of bad things happening, so I usually just kill the process as soon as something goes wrong.
 Comments not going through are usually ok to forget about, though... :/

 Since sprint.ly needs you to wait for a response before you submit another task, the script can take a bit of time.
 It took about 30-45min for 700 tickets.

+NOTES:

+* You need to add all Cookies that are needed (in my case 5 cookies were necessary to handle authentication)

+* Tough-cookie is necessary (install: npm install tough-cookie)

+* If the data does not arrive correctly in Sprint.ly, first check if the Jira URL or the object structure in Jira has changed (function translateJIRAIssue())